 - The west boundary (EF) is the west side of the path indicated periodically by red spots on adjacent trees.

 - The north boundary (CF) is marked by white-topped posts.

 The sporting rights are owned and included in the sale.
 They are not let.

 The mineral rights are not included.
+There is no definitive plan of historic mining activity.
 Please click on the button below for more details.

 Rights Of Way

 - There are no public footpaths within the wood.

 - There is a pedestrian right of access with the public footpath AB and the linked track BC.

 - There is a right of access for all purposes over the routes DGHJ and FJ.

 - A right of access is reserved to others over CD.